rydmike/adaptive_theme_demo/README.md

 ### Switch Theme

-On other than Android platforms we use an iOS like `Switch` theme, but on Android we use the default Material-3 design style.
+On other than Android platforms we use an iOS like `Switch` theme, but on Android we use the default Material-3 style on the `Switch`.

-Additionally, if we use `Switch.adaptive` we will get the actual iOS Switch design on iOS and macOS.
+Here is an interesting twist as a result of our design.
+If we use `Switch.adaptive` we will get the actual iOS Switch design on iOS and macOS.
 It will still use our `ColorScheme` colors and not iOS default system green.
 This happens because we used the `cupertinoOverrideTheme: const CupertinoThemeData(applyThemeToAll: true)` in our `ThemeData` earlier.
-The none iOS and macOS adaptive response for `Switch.adaptive` will be the themed `Switch` that will use the Material default style on Android, but the themed iOS look alike `Switch` on Windows and Linux.
+The none iOS and macOS adaptive response for `Switch.adaptive` will be the themed `Switch` that will use the Material default style on Android, but the themed iOS look alike `Switch` on Windows and Linux, while of course still using Material-3 design on Android.
+If we use `Switch.adaptive` we thus get three different `Switch` responses.
+One selection is made via the `.adaptive` constructor, then if on a platform that results in the none iOS/macOS being used by the `.adaptive` constructor, its style is based on the `Switch` theme we defined in our `ThemeData`, which has two styles.

 ```dart
       // 15) Switch theme